/ proxycurl

 Quick heads up

-We're about to get into further examples of utilizing search operators on LinkedIn and performing LinkedIn X-ray searches on Google, but before we do, I just wanted to give you a heads-up that for the examples throughout this article, we'll assume we're working in some type of HR role and need to find a given individual to fill a job role.
+We're about to get into further examples of utilizing search operators on Professional Social Network and performing Professional Social Network X-ray searches on Google, but before we do, I just wanted to give you a heads-up that for the examples throughout this article, we'll assume we're working in some type of HR role and need to find a given individual to fill a job role.

 However, don't freak.
 If that doesn't apply to you, for example, if you're in sales or marketing, you can still use these same methods to find prospects for your use case as well.
 You'll just slightly modify your search query.